 PACE providers are required to submit data elements for monitoring that are regularly reported by PACE providers via the Health Plan Management System (HPMS) PACE monitoring module.
-These monitoring elements are detailed in the HPMS PACE User's Guide, Fall 2005 (https://www.cms.gov/PACE/Downloads/hpmsmanual.pdf).

-Level one data elements include routine immunizations; grievances and appeals; enrollments; disenrollments; prospective enrollees; re-admissions; emergency (unscheduled) care; unusual incidents; and deaths.
-The HPMS database is regularly monitored by staff in the CMS Regional Office (RO) and LDH/OAAS.
+PACE Quality Data without RCA apply specifically to the aggregate data such as: grievances and appeals; enrollments; disenrollments; prospective enrollees; re-admissions; falls without injury, etc. The HPMS database is regularly monitored by CMS and LDH/OAAS.